 - STOP!
-Read the safety information, page 17. - 2.
-Make sure equipment shutoff valve is fully open. - Turn control knob clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
+Read the safety information on page 17. - Make sure equipment shutoff valve is fully open. - 3.
+Press in and turn control knob clockwise to the OFF position. - 4.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow B in the safety information, page 17.
-If you don't smell gas, go to the next step.

-Turn control knob counterclockwise

-to the PILOT position.
-Press in

-control knob for five (5) seconds (see
+Follow "B" in the safety information, page 17.
+If you don't smell gas, go to the next step. - Press in control knob and turn counterclockwise to the PILOT position.
+Keep control knob pressed in for five (5) seconds (see Figure 23).

-Figure 19).